CelebBattles/celebbattles.github.io/README.md

 Libraries used

 - Bootstrap for layout
-- JQuery for event handling
+- JQuery for all the dynamic stuff

 ![Website screenshot](https://i.imgur.com/gMMpBGS.jpg)